antimof/UxPlay/README.txt

 [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
 for patches).
-This is fixed in GStreamer-1.22, and by backport patches from this in distributions such as Raspberry Pi OS (Bullseye): **use option `-bt709` with the GStreamer-1.18.4 from Raspberry Pi OS**..
+This is fixed in GStreamer-1.22, and by backport patches from this in distributions such as Raspberry Pi OS (Bullseye): **use option `-bt709` with the GStreamer-1.18.4 from Raspberry Pi OS**.
 This also needs the bcm2835-codec kernel module that is not in the standard Linux kernel (it is available in Raspberry Pi OS, Ubuntu and Manjaro).